Dos and Don'ts to Boost Your Instagram Marketing

 All the pieces of your Instagram presence need to fit together to establish your brand.
 Stay recognizable.

-The only clickable link on your Instagram account is in the Bio section right under your name.
+The only clickable link on your Instagram account is in the Bio section under your name.
 Make a habit of updating the link often.
 Think about more than just linking to your website.
 You can do that, but you can also drive event registrations, app downloads, or even encourage purchases.
 Vary the landing page to pique followers' interest.

 Okay.
 So, you have your bio, you have your account name, all indelibly linked to your brand personality; what's next?